tahoe-lafs/tahoe-lafs/zfec/README.txt

-package makes several changes from the original "fec" package, including addition of the Python API, refactoring of the C API to support zero-copy operation, a few clean-ups and micro-optimizations of the core code itself, and the addition of a command-line tool named "fec".
+package makes several changes from the original "fec" package, including addition of the Python API, refactoring of the C API to support zero-copy operation, a few clean-ups and micro-optimizations of the core code itself, and the addition of a command-line tool named "zfec".

  * Community